a-rosenberg/cookbook/recipes/mediterranean_couscous_salad.md

 - salt

 ### instructions
 1. Boil 1.5 cups of water with a pinch of salt in a small saucepan.
 Once it's boiling, add couscous and stir, take off heat and let rest for 5+ minutes with the lid on before fluffing with a fork.
-2. Combine veggies and dressing to let marinate while couscous steams.
+1. Combine veggies and dressing to let marinate while couscous steams.
-3. Top couscous with veggie salad.
+1. Top couscous with veggie salad.
 Top that with optional sliced avocados.
 Add more dressing if necessary.

 ### notes
 If really getting fancy, could add chopped parsley.
 If using persian cucumbers prep 2-3 instead of 1.
-For chickopeas, I prefer *Goya* brand.
+For chickpeas, I prefer *Goya* brand.